-If there are significant safety and/or professionalism issues that are not resolving despite regular, clear and constructive feedback from the educator including completion of the 'Record of warnings given' form (CPAF appendix 1) and support from the link tutor, then stopping the placement may be necessary.
+If there are significant safety and/or professionalism issues that are not resolving despite regular, clear and constructive feedback from the educator including completion of the 'Cause for Concern' form (CPAF appendix 1) and support from the link tutor, then stopping the placement may be necessary.
 It is more likely that adjustments to the learner's learning opportunities and supervision will need to be made until improvements are seen.